-Utilizing 50 cm resolution imagery in combination with eCognition (an automation software program), both tree species and its health were able to be identified.
+Utilizing 50 cm resolution imagery in combination with eCognition, both tree species and its health were able to be identified.
 This information allowed for swift tree removal to create borders around healthy trees to prevent the spread of bark beetles.